 Identity Authority (IA)

-An Identity Authority (IA) is a service that verifies a user's ownership of a Legacy Identity Provider (LIDP) account and issues cryptographic attestations proving that ownership.
+An Identity Authority (IA) is a service that verifies a user's ownership of a legacy account (like Discord, X, or Email) and issues cryptographic proof of that ownership on the Nostr network.

 Role of an IA

-When a user wants to link their Discord account to their Nostr public key, they cannot simply claim it; other network participants need evidence.
-An IA provides this evidence by:
+When a user wants to link their Discord account to their Nostr public key, they cannot simply claim it — other network participants need proof.
+An IA provides this by:

 Trust Model

-• Wallet clients and apps choose which IAs they trust to accurately verify LIDP identities.
+- Wallet clients and apps choose which IAs they trust to accurately verify identities.

-For example, if an independent developer runs a "Community IA", users of a different NWC wallet could configure their wallet to trust that Community IA's pubkey.
+For example, if an independent developer runs a "Community IA", users of a different wallet could configure it to trust that Community IA.

 Multi-IA Stacking

-A user's connection event (Kind 35521) can embed "s" tags from multiple different IAs, all attesting to the exact same LIDP identity.
-This provides resilience: if one IA goes offline or is compromised, the identity remains verifiable via the other IAs.
+A user's Identity Connection can embed proofs from multiple different IAs, all attesting to the same legacy account.
+This provides resilience: if one IA goes offline or is compromised, the identity remains verifiable via the others.

-Furthermore, the Evidence Sharing mechanism allows users to take the verifiable evidence generated by one IA and present it to another IA without having to re-authenticate with the underlying LIDP (for OAuth-based providers).
+The Evidence Sharing mechanism allows users to take the verification evidence generated by one IA and present it to another IA without having to re-authenticate with the provider (for OAuth-based providers).

 IA Responsibilities